SHARING UM-FLINT ALUMNI STORIES

 What excites me the most about my work would be the fact that its impact is spiritual, timeless and shape-shifting.
 It comes from a divine source that never ceases to fulfill me.
 I love that I have been able to funnel these gifts into many different mediums that have brought me into spaces/places I never would have thought.
 The purpose behind my work is collective and intergenerational.
 It stands on foundations that have been built way before I was born.
 My work feeds me and the greater collective.

 I would tell them to explore inside and outside the classroom.
 College, when done right, could be a world of opportunities.
 You can’t be afraid to knock on all the doors.
-It is because of my many involvements during my undergrad, did I gain the experience that boosted my resume and to this day I have networks that are rooted in UM-Flint.
-I would also tell them to “Network Across” (Issa Rae, 2023) those same classmates or friends go on to become millionaires, doctors, teachers, nurses, entrepreneurs, mechanics, chefs, authors, executives, entertainers and so on.
+It is because of my many involvements during my undergrad that I gained the experience that boosted my resume, and to this day, I have networks that are rooted in UM-Flint.
+I would also tell them to “Network Across” (Issa Rae, 2023) those same classmates or friends who go on to become millionaires, doctors, teachers, nurses, entrepreneurs, mechanics, chefs, authors, executives, entertainers, and so on.
 Lastly, I would tell them that the power structure is upside down.
-We as students have more power than you think.
+We, as students, have more power than you think.
 It’s our tuition that keeps the doors open.
 Never be afraid to demand what you need for a fruitful education.
-A No, is another opportunity to find a yes.
-Half of the time it’s ignorance that creates unjust conditions.
+No, is another opportunity to find a yes.
+Half of the time, it’s ignorance that creates unjust conditions.

 UM-Flint as an institution did not solely prepare me for my career.
 UM-Flint forced me to survive/thrive in a system where everyone may not look like you, those who look like you may not always show up with love, you may have to prove your worth to receive what is already yours and no matter how tired, how misunderstood you are you have to keep showing up and pushing to the finish line (that is sometimes just the beginning).
 I have big gratitude for some of my instructors (Dr. Traci Curry), my mentors (Regina Laurie, Delma Jackson and Dawn Demps) my co-workers (CEO/EOI), my supervisors (Mr. Ganjis, Tawana Parks and Avery Brand), my sorority (Sigma Gamma Rho Sorority Inc.) and my organization (Black Student Union) for always being that listening ear, that lesson solidified, that motivation and that boost of confidence.

 Do you have news or a story you’d like to share?
-Fill out our form: go.umflint.edu/sharealumnistory
+Fill out our form UM-Flint Alumni News and Stories